jina-ai/executors/jinahub/encoders/image/CLIPImageEncoder/README.md

 ### With GPU

 This encoder also offers a GPU version under the `gpu` tag.
 To use it, make sure to pass `device='cuda'`, as the initialization parameter, and `gpus='all'` when adding the containerized Executor to the Flow.
-See the [Executor on GPU](https://docs.jina.ai/tutorials/gpu_executor/) part of Jina documentation for more details.
+See the [Executor on GPU](https://docs.jina.ai/tutorials/gpu_executor/) section of Jina documentation for more details.

 Here's how you would modify the example above to use a GPU